 Data governance is a combination of processes that ensure that data is secure, private, accurate, available, and usable.
 Although you are responsible for defining a data governance strategy for your organization, Google Cloud provides tools and technologies to help you put your strategy into practice.
 Google Cloud also provides a framework for data governance (PDF) in the cloud.

 Use Data Catalog to find, curate, and use metadata to describe your data assets in the cloud.
 You can use Data Catalog to search for data assets, then tag the assets with metadata.
-To help accelerate your data classification efforts, integrate Data Catalog with Cloud DLP to automatically identify confidential data.
+To help accelerate your data classification efforts, integrate Data Catalog with Sensitive Data Protection to automatically identify confidential data.
 After data is tagged, you can use Google Identity and Access Management (IAM) to restrict which data users can query or use through Data Catalog views.

 Protect data according to its lifecycle phase and classification